Raghava-Gatadi/job-opportunities/README.md

-# Job searcg and recruitment platform
+# Job search and recruitment platform